aminomancer/uc.css.js/README.md

 5. &nbsp; a `JS` folder in your profile's chrome folder;
 6. &nbsp; a `utils` folder in your `chrome` folder, containing `chrome.manifest` and `boot.jsm`;

-\*If you're using my **theme**, (the CSS files) you should also have a `resources` folder in your `chrome` folder, containing all the icons, and you should rename the `JS` folder to `script`.
+_\* If you're using my **theme**, (the CSS files) you should also have a `resources` folder in your `chrome` folder, containing all the icons and content stylesheets._

 You may already have a file called `channel-prefs.js` inside the `pref` folder.
 This is unrelated, so leave it alone.

-If you're using fx-autoconfig like I recommended, then your scripts should go in the `JS` folder by default. (or `script` folder if you're using my theme) You can actually rename the folder to anything you want, as long as you edit the 2nd line in [utils/chrome.manifest](/utils/chrome.manifest) to reflect the new folder name.
-Any agent sheets or author sheets (files ending in .ag.css or .au.css) should go in the `chrome` folder with your regular stylesheets.
+If you're using fx-autoconfig like I recommended, then your scripts should go in the `JS` folder by default. fx-autoconfig comes with scripts for loading agent and author sheets.
+If you use those scripts, your agent/author sheets should go in the `resources` folder.
+But if you're using [my agent/author sheet loader](#agentauthor-sheet-loader) instead, then agent/author sheets (the files ending in .ag.css or .au.css) should go in the `chrome` folder with the rest of your userchrome sheets.

+The sheet loader that comes with fx-autoconfig will work just fine, and has one advantage over mine, but it will not load your agent/author sheets in browser toolbox windows.
+[See the section below](#styling-browser-toolbox-windows) if you want to style native-anonymous elements or shadow parts in the toolbox.
+Significant applications include modifying tooltips and scrollbars in browser toolbox windows.
+If you follow this guide fully, installing all the CSS files and my agent/author sheet loader, you'll end up with the custom tooltips and scrollbars in every window, including the devtools.

+_\* Older versions of this theme required users to rename the `JS` folder to `script`.
+The name was arbitrarily set before I started recommending fx-autoconfig, and I never bothered to change it until now.
+But this is no longer required — scripts go in the JS folder that comes with fx-autoconfig.
+So if you're updating from an old version of the theme, please update [utils/chrome.manifest](/utils/chrome.manifest) and change the `script` folder's name to `JS`._

 ### **Usage:**